Ice core research in Antarctica sheds new light on the role of sea ice for the carbon balance.

 “We found that in sediment cores located in the sea-ice zone of the Southern Ocean biological productivity increased during this critical period, whereas it decreased farther north, outside of the sea-ice zone”, says Michael Weber, co-author of the study from the Institute for Geosciences at the University of Bonn.
 “It was now important to find out how climate records on the Antarctic continent depict this critical time period.”

-To resolve this question researchers from Keele University, U.K., and the University of New South Wales (UNSW) in Sydney, Australia, travelled to the Patriot Hills Blue Ice Area to obtain new records of marine biomarkers captured in ice cores.
+To resolve this question researchers from Keele University, U.K., and the University of New South Wales (UNSW) in Sydney, Australia, traveled to the Patriot Hills Blue Ice Area to obtain new records of marine biomarkers captured in ice cores.
 Chris Fogwill, lead author of the study from Keele University, says “the cause of this long plateau in global atmospheric CO2 levels may be fundamental to understanding the potential of the Southern Ocean to moderate atmospheric CO2.
-Whilst recent reductions in emissions due to the COVID-19 pandemic have shown that we can reduce CO2, we need to understand the ways in which CO2 levels have been stabilised by natural processes, as they may be key to the responsible development of geoengineering approaches and remain fundamental to achieving our commitment to the Paris Agreement.”
+Whilst recent reductions in emissions due to the COVID-19 pandemic have shown that we can reduce CO2, we need to understand the ways in which CO2 levels have been stabilized by natural processes, as they may be key to the responsible development of geoengineering approaches and remain fundamental to achieving our commitment to the Paris Agreement.”

 Horizontal ice core analysis

 Blue ice areas are created by fierce, high-density katabatic winds that erode the top layer of snow effectively and expose the ice below.
 As a result, ice flows up to the surface, providing access to ancient ice below.
 While most Antarctic researchers drill down into the ice to extract samples with a conventional ice core, this team used a different method: horizontal ice core analysis.
 Chris Turney (UNSW, Sydney) says “Instead of drilling kilometers into the ice, we can simply walk across a blue ice area to travel back through time.
 This provides the opportunity to sample large volumes of ice necessary for studying new organic biomarkers and DNA that were blown from the Southern Ocean onto Antarctica and preserved in the blue ice.”